NCAR/ReshaperBenchmark/README.md

 directory.
 The tests are as follows:

 - `small`: This is a small demo test.
 Use this test to check that your environment is set correctly and that the benchmark suite was built correctly.
-(Using 40 MPI processes on NCAR's Geyser cluster, this test used a total of 1782 MB of memory with a maximum use of 94 MB on any single process.
-Data generation ran in about 5 seconds, and the PyReshaper ran in about 11 seconds.)

 - `atmfv1p0deg`: This tests a 1.0-degree finite-volume atmospheric-model-like dataset.